 A trip boat has passed the Proversa Mala passage heading for Mir cove

 Our plan is to anchor in a cove on nearby Zut island during midday and go to one of the restaurants in Zut cove over night.
 We anchor in the bare small Bodovac cove where the wind seems to come from WSW whilst outside it is NW.
-I notice that the voltage of the engine starter batteries is showing low, apparently not being charged by the alternator, also the corresponding control light is out.
-I try to call the base to discuss but there is insufficient mobile network coverage inside the cove.
-So we leave for Zut marina (ACI) on the other side of the island where we expect to be able to use our mobiles and be better positioned in case we should need help.
+I notice that the voltage of the engine starter batteries is showing low, apparently not being charged by the alternator, the corresponding charge control light is out.
+I try to call the base to discuss but there is insufficient network coverage inside the cove.
+So we decide to go to Zut marina (ACI) on the other side of the island where we expect to be able to use our mobiles and be well positioned in case we need shore power or help.

-The base confirms the alternator could be the issue; I will monitor it and, anyway, charge the batteries from mains power or generator.
+The base confirms that the alternator might have an issue; I will monitor it, and meanwhile charge the batteries from mains power or generator.